Updated 1 October 2018

-The Agenda Knowledge for Development is the result of a process covering more than two years, aimed at building a global knowledge partnership for the development of a peaceful, wealthy, inclusive and sustainable world.
+The Agenda Knowledge for Development is the result of a process covering more three years, aimed at building a global knowledge partnership for the development of a peaceful, wealthy, inclusive and sustainable world.
 The first edition of the Agenda Knowledge for Development was presented to the Knowledge for Development Summit, held in Vienna, Austria, on 14 October 2016.
-After review and further contributions, a third, revised edition has been created and was presented in Geneva, Switzerland, on 3-4 April 2017 at the Knowledge for Development: Global Partnership Conference 2017.
+After review and further contributions, a second, revised edition was presented in Geneva, Switzerland, on 3-4 April 2017 at the Knowledge for Development: Global Partnership Conference 2017.

-To be inspired by the existing statements and Knowledge Development Goals, download the third edition of the Agenda here.
+To be inspired by the existing statements and Knowledge Development Goals, download the third edition of the Agenda Knowledge for Development.

 We would like to acknowledge with thanks the important contribution of Guenther Koch and Petra Herout to the first edition of the Agenda.

 This edition and previous editions have been kindly designed and published with support from Helen Gillman and her team at the International Fund for Agricultural Development.